 Another option is to try to employ conformal symmetry already on the classical level in gravitational theory.
-However, since E-H is a theory with only diffeomorphism symmetry which is gauged, this is difficult.
+However, since E--H is a theory with only diffeomorphism symmetry which is gauged, this is difficult.
 Some attempts can be done with a dilaton field (treated like a dynamical conformal compensator), but generally the situation with infinities is not improved.
-And this can be traced back to the fact that the gravitational coupling constant has dimension of mass or equivalently the dilaton field takes a vacuum expectation value (v.e.v.).
+In addition, this can be traced back to the fact that the gravitational coupling constant has dimension of mass or equivalently the dilaton field takes a vacuum expectation value (v.e.v.).
 If we have a theory with a mass parameter, it cannot be on the classical level scale-invariant.
 Strictly speaking, here we have a vacuum state of the theory, which is not scale-invariant, but the full theory is scale-invariant.
 Hence, we do not start with a setup for a conformal gravity theory on the classical level.
 If we manage to have such a theory as the starting point, then another pending question is whether it remains conformal also on the quantum level.
 This question is even more important than the original one, since we have examples of classically conformally invariant theories, which are not any more scale- and conformally invariant on the quantum level, like the standard two-derivative YM theories in four dimensions.
-There could be a possibility that a theory, which is not classically conformally invariant, becomes such after including all quantum corrections, but right now we do not know any example of such behaviour.
-This could be also realized, if the dilaton field dynamically decouples and drops out from the effective action of the theory.
-In a sense, this would be the reverse of a dimensional transmutation process, which in some theories without scales produces new scale, which arises dynamically, like the famous $\Lambda_{{\rm QCD}}$ scale arising in the theory of strong interactions.